Norfolk Naval Shipyard Hosts Ribbon Cutting in Celebration of Newest Shaft Lathe Installation

 |0

-This work, Norfolk Naval Shipyard Hosts Ribbon Cutting in Celebration of Newest Shaft Lathe Installation [Image 3 of 3], by Daniel DeAngelis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Norfolk Naval Shipyard Hosts Ribbon Cutting in Celebration of Newest Shaft Lathe Installation, by Kristi R Britt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Norfolk Naval Shipyard Hosts Ribbon Cutting in Celebration of Newest Shaft Lathe Installation